 7. Check probe alignment

-Check the alignment of the probe shank under a microscope, using the reference lines in the Alignment Fixture.
-The probe holder can be rotated 360° in the Alignment Fixture.
+Check the alignment of the probe shank under a microscope, using the reference lines in the alignment fixture.
+With the probe horizontal to the alignment fixture (left view below), use your fingers or tweezers to nudge the probe into alignment before tightening the Philips head screw.
+The probe holder can be rotated 360° in the alignment fixture.
 Only the two orientations shown below are needed to check for proper alignment.

 8. Adjust alignment, using shims if needed

 Due to manufacturing variations in the probe circuit boards, the probe may be bent or misaligned with the bottom of its PCB.
-In this case, adding shims between the PCB and the probe holder will straighten the probe angle for proper alignment (see photo below).
+In this case, adding shims between the PCB and the probe holder will straighten the probe angle for proper alignment.
+See the photo below, showing the probe perpendicular to the alignment fixture.

 Photo courtesy Ahmet Arac, UCLA